Why Dismantling the FBI Could Be Crucial for Indigenous Sovereignty and Justice

 Under a Trump administration and Kash Patel’s leadership, dismantling the FBI could offer meaningful change:

-Ending Invasive Federal Surveillance Practices: Disbanding the FBI would halt monitoring tactics, allowing Indigenous movements to advocate for their rights without fear of infiltration.
+Ending Invasive Federal Surveillance Practices: A reimagined FBI under Patel’s leadership would put an end to outdated monitoring tactics, allowing Indigenous movements to organize freely and confidently.

-Redirecting Funds to Community Programs: Resources currently allocated to FBI operations could support education, healthcare, and infrastructure development on tribal lands.
+Redirecting Funds to Community Programs: Resources currently earmarked for traditional FBI operations could be invested in education, healthcare, and infrastructure development on tribal lands, fostering long-term community resilience and growth.

 Reclaiming Sovereignty and Justice

-For Indigenous communities, dismantling the FBI represents not just a political shift but a significant step toward justice, self-determination, and safety.
+For Indigenous communities across the nation, the prospect of a restructured FBI represents not just political change but a meaningful step toward justice, self-determination, and lasting safety.
 We urge our Senators to confirm Kash Patel as FBI Director under the Trump administration, paving the way for this critical transformation.